Polyphor receives up to 18 million dollars for development of antibiotics

 The Allschwil-based company Polyphor has received a second funding award from the global consortium CARB-X to combat antimicrobial resistance.
 Polyphor will be provided with initial funding of up to 2.62 million US dollars for its innovative antibiotics program.
 A maximum of 15.82 million dollars has been earmarked for later milestones.

 As the life sciences company Polyphor wrote in a press release, this funding is the second major support by the global public-private consortium CARB-X and follows a previous grant in 2019.
 This partnership led by Boston University is dedicated to supporting the development of antibacterial products, to diagnose, prevent and treat drug-resistant infections.
 Polyphor is located in Allschwil in the canton of Basel-Landschaft.
-The Basel area is known as a leading center for antibiotic research.
+The Basel area is known as a leading center for combatting antimicrobial resistance.

 This award will support the development of the novel class of antibiotics discovered by Polyphor and the University of Zurich.
 These show potent and specific antimicrobial activity against Enterobacteriaceae, including extremely drug resistant strains.
 They are among the priority-1 pathogens, as classified by the World Health Organization.